keycloak/keycloak-quickstarts/README.md

 Open the main page for the Keycloak server ([localhost:8180](http://localhost:8180) or http://&lt;HOSTNAME&gt;:8080).
 If this is a new installation of Keycloak server you will be instructed to create an initial admin user.
 To continue with the quickstarts you need to do this prior to continuing.
-By default, the integration tests for each quickstart, expect this initial admin user to have `admin` as username and `admin` as password.
-Of course, this is configurable in the Test classes.

 ### <a id="add-roles-user"></a>Create Roles and User